You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 What Is a Quart Anyway

 A quart is a unit of volume.
-And they're close but not identical.
-Because of that, the name comes from "quarter" — as in, a quarter of a gallon.
+Plus, they're close but not identical.
 In the US customary system (which is what most American recipes use), there are two types of quarts: liquid and dry.
+This leads to the name comes from "quarter" — as in, a quarter of a gallon.
 For cooking, you're almost always dealing with liquid quarts.

 One liquid quart = 32 fluid ounces = 4 cups = 2 pints = ¼ gallon.

 A cup, in this system, is 8 fluid ounces.
-In real terms, not the coffee mug you drink from.
-This leads to not the "cup" marker on your rice cooker (which is often 180ml, not 240ml).
+Not the coffee mug you drink from.
+On top of that, not the "cup" marker on your rice cooker (which is often 180ml, not 240ml).
 A standard US measuring cup: 8 fl oz.
 240ml if you're being precise.

 So the math is clean: